piliwilliam0306/andbot_base/README.md

      mega_base.ino is for mega board.
      vnh5019_left.ino is for the motor controller board which has "L" label.
      vnh5019_right.ino is for the motor controller board which has "R" label.
+     Please select Arduino Pro Mini when uploading codes for the vnh5019 boards.

 ## ROS tutorials